ChamiLamelas/Net2Net/setup/kagglesetup.md

 chmod 600 ~/.kaggle/kaggle.json
 ```

-Then open a screen for Kaggle:
+Then open a screen for Kaggle (the download takes about 30 minutes on c240g5):

 ```bash
 screen -S kaggle